wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 8. PROTIP: You'll need a corded (Logitech) webcam (not one built-in).

-9. Setup your home computer to take the exam <a target="_blank" href="http://www.examslocal.com/linuxfoundation/"> at home</a> using the <strong>Chrome extension</strong> from "Innovative Exams", which uses your laptop camera and microphone watching you use a virtual Ubuntu machine.
+9. Setup your home computer to take the exam <a target="_blank" href="https://www.examslocal.com/ScheduleExam/Home/CompatibilityCheck?reservationId=fe1aa455-cbc0-4db3-ad96-adae3948d68c">Compatibility Check</a>a using the <strong>Chrome extension</strong> from "Innovative Exams", which uses your laptop camera and microphone watching you use a virtual Ubuntu machine.

    ### Sample exam questions